keboola/developers-docs/extend/generic-writer/running.md

 }
 {% endhighlight %}

-When you store such configuration in KBC UI, it will automatically be encrypted:
+When you store such configuration in Keboola Connection UI, it will automatically be encrypted:

 {% highlight json %}
 {